Pressure at infinity and strong positive recurrence in negative curvature: Introduction

+The terminology differs slightly from~\cite{PPS}, where $\Pvar$ was called topological pressure.
+In retrospect, we consider now that the above terminology is better.

 We propose here three notions of pressure at infinity, whose precise definitions will be given in Section~\ref{sec:pressures-at-infinity}.
-The {\em Gurevič pressure at infinity} $\PGur^\infty(F)$ measures the exponential growth rate of periodic orbits staying most of the time outside any given compact set.
-The {\em variational pressure at infinity} $\Pvar^\infty(F)$ measures the supremum of measure-theoretic pressures of invariant probability measures supported mostly outside any given compact set.
-The {\em critical exponent at infinity} $\delta_\Gamma^\infty(F)$ measures the (weighted) exponential growth rate of those orbits of the fundamental group $\Gamma$ corresponding to excursions outside any given compact set.
+The {\em Gurevič pressure at infinity} $\PGur^\infty(F)$ measures the weighted exponential growth rate of periodic orbits staying most of the time outside any given compact set.
+The {\em variational pressure at infinity} $\Pvar^\infty(F)$ is the least upper bound of measure-theoretic pressures of invariant probability measures supported mostly outside any given compact set.
+The {\em geometric pressure at infinity} $\delta_\Gamma^\infty(F)$ measures the weighted exponential growth rate of those orbits of the fundamental group $\Gamma$ corresponding to excursions outside any given compact set.

-The first main result of this article is the following.
+The first main result of this article is the following one.

-\begin{theo} Let $M$ be a nonelementary complete connected Riemannian manifold with pinched negative curvature, and bounded first derivative of the curvature.
-Let $F:T^1M\to \bbR$ be a Hölder continuous map.
-Then, we have